I am the registered owner of a freehold property in Bacup but nevertheless charged rent, why is this and what is this?

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I need to appoint a conveyancing solicitor for remortgage conveyancing in Bacup.
-I have chance upon a web site which looks to be the ideal solution If there is a chance to get all formalities done via phone that would be preferable.
-Should I be wary?
+I need to instruct a conveyancing solicitor for my conveyancing in Bacup.
+I have chance upon a site which appears to be the perfect answer If it is possible to get all this stuff completed via email that would be ideal.
+Should I be concerned?
 What are the potential pitfalls?